 About the department

-We have recently revised our curriculum to better serve our student population.
-Hallmarks of the new undergraduate curriculum include a high degree of hands-on experience with real-world systems, increased personal attention, undergraduate participation in research projects, and a carefully crafted progression of course content as students advance through the program.
-Seven state-of-the-art teaching labs support our many lab courses.
-Undergraduate students have the opportunity to enhance their knowledge by choosing among a variety of concentrations including software engineering, databases, web technology, and computer gaming, to name a few.
-We also offer many of our courses as web-based classes so students do not have to be physically on campus to participate in many of our courses.
-Study abroad opportunities is available with European schools, including the Polytechnic School of Nantes, France.
+Hallmarks of the recently revised undergraduate curricula include a high degree of hands-on experience with real-world systems, increased personal attention, undergraduate participation in research projects, and a carefully crafted progression of course content as students advance through the program.
+Seven state-of-the-art teaching labs support many of our courses.
+Undergraduate students have the opportunity to enhance their knowledge by choosing among a variety of concentrations including software engineering, databases, web technology, and computer gaming.
+We also offer many of our courses in a web-based format so students do not have to be physically on campus to participate.
+Study abroad opportunities are available with European schools, including the Polytechnic School of Nantes, France.

 I am very proud that our world-class faculty members are conducting cutting-edge research and addressing real-world societal challenges such as health and mobility.
 The department has two IEEE Fellows and six (25%) NSF CAREER awardees.
 The department's commitment to K-12 outreach including offering summer camps, and hosting middle and high school student interns.

 Please explore our website to learn more about our educational opportunities and research interests.
 Should you have any questions, please feel free to contact us.